How to save on your energy bill

 Help if you're struggling to pay your energy bill

-Find out whether it can offer you any ways to reduce your bill, such as paying by monthly direct debit or signing up for an online tariff.
+Get in touch with your energy supplier to find out whether it can offer you any ways to reduce your bill, such as paying by monthly direct debit or signing up for an online tariff.

 If you still can’t afford to pay, there are things you can do.
 Read on to find out more.